bcgov/CCISS_ShinyApp/README.md

 ##### inst
 Standard R package folder.
 The contents of the `inst` subdirectory will be copied recursively to the installation directory.
-This would be where you put your `Shiny` app or `plumber` api with there required assets.
-Again, this is described in [Data in packages](https://cran.r-project.org/doc/manuals/R-exts.html#Data-in-packages)
+This is described in [Data in packages](https://cran.r-project.org/doc/manuals/R-exts.html#Data-in-packages)

 ##### man